-12.2.12.
-The following section expands on the general significance criteria guidance set out within Chapter 1 of this ES, with specific reference to heritage.
-The criteria that has been used to establish the sensitivity of receptors, magnitude of impact and significance of effect.
+12.2.11.
+The following section expands on the general significance criteria guidance set out within Chapter 1: Introduction to this ES (Document DCO 6.1/MCO 6.1), with specific reference to heritage.
+The criteria have been used to establish the sensitivity of receptors, magnitude of impact and significance of effect.